 1) Blogs provide the freedom to publish just about anything.

-I publish blog posts on the website celiakaye.com.
-I could easily publish them without running them by editors or fact-checkers.
+I could easily publish anything without running them by editors or fact-checkers.
 I could write a post that is a list of “healthy foods that are really bad for you,” and I could write one about “demonized foods that are actually healthy.”
 I could put wheat on both lists and publish them as if they were fact.

 When I started writing about gluten sensitivity, I made a conscious decision to write about my experience.
 And though experience varies for everyone, in many cases the experiences I describe are deemed some variant of “false” by some readers who perhaps had an experience that differs from my own.
 Can experiences be said to be definitively true or false?
 No. Does a new logic apply to blogs that allows experience to be objective rather than subjective?
 No.